When will Arsenal learn?! Derby disaster offers little hope that Gunners' season can be saved | Goal.com

 Jose Mourinho sent Tottenham out with a game plan and it worked perfectly.
 They sat back, let the visitors have the ball and then hit them on the counterattack, just as they have done with teams all season.

-Arsenal must have know what was coming, yet they played into their neighbours hands.
+Arsenal must have known what was coming, yet they played into their neighbours hands.

 They were caught with men upfield twice in the first half and Spurs picked them off both times with ruthless efficiency.